-- A. Contractor shall notify County in writing of any change in organizational name, Head of Service or principal business at least 15 business days in advance of the change.
+- 1. NOTICE TO PARTIES - 1.1.
+Contractor shall notify County in writing of any change in organizational name, Head of Service or principal business at least 15 business days in advance of the change.
 Contractor shall notify County of a change of service location at least six months in advance to allow County sufficient time to comply with site certification requirements.
-Said notice shall become part of this Agreement upon acknowledgment in writing by the County, and no further amendment of the Agreement shall be necessary provided that such change of address does not conflict with any other provisions of this Agreement. - B. Contractor must immediately notify County of a change in ownership, organizational status, licensure, or ability of Contractor to provide the quantity or quality of the contracted services in a timely fashion.

-2. ENTIRE AGREEMENT

-This Agreement, including all schedules, addenda, exhibits and attachments, contains the entire understanding of the Parties in regard to Contractor's provision of the services specified in Exhibit A ("Scope of Work") and supersedes all prior representations in regard to the same subject matter, whether written or oral.

-3. SEVERABILITY

-If any provision of this Agreement, or any portion thereof, is found by any court of competent jurisdiction to be unenforceable or invalid for any reason, such provision shall be severable and shall not in any way impair the enforceability of any other provision of this Agreement.

-4. CONFORMITY WITH STATE AND FEDERAL LAWS AND REGULATIONS

-- A. Contractor shall provide services in conformance with all applicable state and federal statutes, regulations and subregulatory guidance, as from time to time amended, including but not limited to: - 1) California Code of Regulations, Title 9; - 2) California Code of Regulations, Title 22; - 3) California Welfare and Institutions Code, Division 5; - 4) United States Code of Federal Regulations, Title 42, including but not limited to Parts 438 and 455; - 5) United States Code of Federal Regulations, Title 45;
+Said notice shall become part of this Agreement upon acknowledgment in writing by the County, and no further amendment of the Agreement shall be necessary provided that such change of address does not conflict with any other provisions of this Agreement. - 1.2.
+Contractor must immediately notify County of a change in ownership, organizational status, licensure, or ability of Contractor to provide the quantity or quality of the contracted services in a timely fashion. - 2.
+ENTIRE AGREEMENT - 2.1.
+This Agreement, including all schedules, addenda, exhibits and attachments, contains the entire understanding of the Parties in regard to Contractor's provision of the services specified in Exhibit A ("Scope of Work") and supersedes all prior representations in regard to the same subject matter, whether written or oral. - 3.
+SEVERABILITY - 3.1.
+If any provision of this Agreement, or any portion thereof, is found by any court of competent jurisdiction to be unenforceable or invalid for any reason, such provision shall be severable and shall not in any way impair the enforceability of any other provision of this Agreement. - 4.
+CONFORMITY WITH STATE AND FEDERAL LAWS AND REGULATIONS - 4.1.
+Contractor shall provide services in conformance with all applicable state and federal statutes, regulations and subregulatory guidance, as from time to time amended, including but not limited to: - 4.1.1.
+California Code of Regulations, Title 9; - 4.1.2.
+California Code of Regulations, Title 22; - 4.1.3.
+California Welfare and Institutions Code, Division 5; - 4.1.4.
+United States Code of Federal Regulations, Title 42, including but not limited to Parts 438 and 455: - 4.1.5.
+United States Code of Federal Regulations, Title 45; - 4.1.6.
+United States Code, Title 42 (The Public Health and Welfare), as applicable; - 4.1.7.
+Balanced Budget Act of 1997;